 You play Jason, a privileged young adult wanting to party it up on an island in seventh heaven with his friends.
-Naturally, things go terribly wrong and his friends are captured by Vaas, a lunatic criminal who is the very definition of insanity.
+Naturally, things go terribly wrong and his friends are captured by Vaas, a distraught criminal who is the very definition of insanity.

 A lot of my love for this game absolutely comes from Vaas (Michael Mando), but the open world was alluring to explore too.
-The grind of taking down camps, hunting animals for upgrades and taking down camps is so gratifying.
+The grind of taking down camps, and hunting animals for upgrades and taking down camps is so gratifying.

 I had such a great time playing this game that to this day it is still one of my all-time favourite games.